EXTENDED BIOGRAPHY

 In 2003, Charles River Media Group, LLC (CRMG) was conceived by Don as an organization that would foster the independent film and video community of Boston and bring top-level talent together in order to attract more work to the area and increase the overall quality of production inside the community.
 CRMG’s first multi-year project was the creation of hundreds of short informational videos for About.com on topics ranging from computer software to cooking.
 These videos have garnered millions of worldwide views.
 It was this early contract that allowed CRMG to quickly grow during the development of online video and the early stages of the “digital revolution.”
 CRMG’s offices were first located in Revere, MA and later Brookline, MA.
 A studio was built within an old boxing gym in Newton Center where CRMG maintained an office, editor and colorist workstations, along with the black-box production studio.
 Quality of production significantly improved when the Red family of cameras was adopted by the organization.
 Over time, the CRMG collaborative would mature to include producers, directors of photography, editors, colorists, audio engineers, makeup artists, animators, photographers, and voice artists.

 In 2019, CRMG moved to 73 TV Place in Needham Heights, MA.
-The new facility boasts a larger studio and grid, a ton of parking, and many edit, color, sound, and office suites.
+The new facility boasted a larger studio and grid, a ton of parking, and many edit, color, sound, and office suites.

 Lecturer and Professor of the Practice

 Don’s consultancy at Tufts led to his co-teaching the class Making Movies through the Experimental College.
 He later became the sole lecturer of that class as well as taught various other classes including Producing Films for Social Change and The History of Documentary: From Nanook the Real World.
 In 2015, Tufts’ Film and Media Studies program took root and Making Movies morphed into a two semester sequence – Filmmaking I and II.
-In 2016, Don became a Professor of the Practice.
+In 2016, Don became a Professor of the Practice and continues to teach classes including Script to Screen and The Art and Business of Crafting Compelling Media Campaigns.

 Ascendants